History of women in engineering in the United Kingdom: 19th century

 Inventors and engineers in the early 19th century in the UK include Sarah Guppy, the first woman in the UK to patent a bridge.
 Later in the 19th century, there are more examples of women patenting inventions and practising as engineers.
 Naval engineer Henrietta Vansittart, who was introduced to engineering by her father James Lowe, contributed to naval engineering and held patents across the world for the Lowe-Vansittart propeller.
 Similarly, another naval engineer, Blanche Thornycroft, found her way into engineering through a family connection.
 She worked as part of her father's engineering business on the Isle of Wight.
+In 1834, Janet Taylor a scientific instrument designer patented a Mariner's Calculator considered "genius but impractical in the 'clumsy' hands of its potential users".

 Electrical engineer and physicist, Hertha Ayrton, was the first woman admitted to the IEE (the Institution of Electrical Engineers, now the IET), the premier British electrical engineering profession institution, in recognition of her work on electrical arc lighting.

 Many women in this era were collaborators in engineering projects with their husbands.
 The effort to electrify the home in the late 19th century involved many women, including Alice Mary Gordon, who wrote a book called Decorative Electricity, which included a section detailing life as an engineering spouse.
 Katharine Parsons worked with her husband Sir Charles Parsons on the steam turbine engine and later founded the Women's Engineering Society.
 Margaret, Lady Moir described herself as an "engineer by marriage" through her relationship with Ernest Moir.
 Several of the women who went on to be founding members of WES were also involved in the women's suffrage movement, including Katharine Parsons and her daughter, Rachel Parsons, Lady Moir, Laura Annie Willson (who was arrested twice for suffragette activities) and Caroline Haslett.